tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ## Security Requirements

-Now that we have defined functional requirements, we are going to define and describe the addition _security requirements_ that are necessary to ensure the players do not exploit singularities of the game in order to achieve behaviours that should not be achieved according to the rules.
+Now that we have defined functional requirements, we are going to define and describe the additional _security requirements_ that are necessary to ensure the players do not exploit singularities of the game in order to achieve behaviours that should not be achieved according to the rules.

 ### Game state alteration